Brave (Sara Bareilles song): Controversy

-Chart performance
+Commercial performance

 In the week ending May 5, 2013, "Brave" debuted at number 61 on the Billboard Hot 100 and number 20 on Hot Digital Songs component chart, with 76,000 downloads sold.
 Nine weeks later, the song jumped from number 70 to number 66, with sales up by 80%.
 In December 2013, it reached a new peak at number 26, becoming her third top 40 hit in the US following "Love Song" and "King of Anything".
 In February 2014, buoyed by sales and airplay after Bareilles's appearance at the Grammy Awards, "Brave" hit a new chart peak, moving up to number 23 on the Billboard Hot 100.
 The song reached its million sales mark in the US in November 2013, and its second million by April 2014.
 It managed to stay on the Billboard Hot 100 for 42 weeks.
 The song also charted in Canada, where it peaked at number 58, and in South Korea, at number 26.
 It charted at 88 on the Japan Hot 100.

 In Oceania, the song was a success.
 On February 3, 2014, "Brave" debuted at number 15 on the New Zealand Singles Chart, over 9 months after its international release.
 The next week, the song reached the top ten and sat at number eight for two consecutive weeks.
-It became Bareillies's second top ten in that country, and her first in almost six years after "Love Song" peaked at number seven in March 2008.
-Then, on February 24, 2014, "Brave" rose to number seven, and was certified Gold.
+It became Bareilles's second top ten in that country, and her first in almost six years after "Love Song" peaked at number seven in March 2008.
+Then, on February 24, 2014, "Brave" rose to number seven and was certified Gold.
 This equaled the peak position of "Love Song".
-On March 3, 2014, it dropped to number nine, but the next week rebounded and jumped into the top 5, where it currently sits at number four, and thus becoming her biggest hit in New Zealand.
+On March 3, 2014, it dropped to number nine, but the next week rebounded and jumped into the top 5, where it currently sits at number four, and thus became her biggest hit in New Zealand.
 Similarly, the song debuted at number 40 in Australia on February 10 and climbed to number 17 the following week, eventually peaking at number three, becoming Bareilles's second song to chart there (after "Love Song") and highest-peaking song.